cableguy99/docs/docs/general/faq.md

 #### Do I need to use my own computer to run a node?
 No, we recommend using an IaaS ("cloud") provider of your choice (like Amazon AWS, Digital Ocean, Google Cloud GCE, Vultr, etc).
 The server must be directly facing the internet (public IP, no NAT) and with 100% uptime.

-If you have another production grade environment than cloud providers at your disposal, please tell us more about on our [Gitter](https://gitter.im/taoblockchain).
+If you have a production grade environment other than cloud providers at your disposal, please tell us more about it on our [Gitter](https://gitter.im/taoblockchain).

 #### What are the hardware requirements to run a node?
 Processing transactions is mostly CPU bound.